Moebits/Music-Player/readme.md

 ### Installation

-Download the latest exe installer from the [releases](https://github.com/Tenpi/Music-Player/releases) tab.
+Download the latest installer from the [releases](https://github.com/Tenpi/Music-Player/releases) tab.
 Updates can be installed automatically.

+MacOS:
+Run the following in terminal after installing to get it to open:
+`sudo xattr -r -d com.apple.quarantine "/Applications/Music Player.app"`

 ### Bugs and Requests